Turbe Mausoleum (Bihać): Description

 The turbe belongs to the type with an octagonal base covered by a dome.
 The walls' edges are all equal, 2.60 meters in length.
 The wall material is a mixture of stone and brick, with the complete external facade made of bihacite stone, a very soft and light local limestone.
 The turbe is divided by a horizontal profiled stone cornice that protrudes 35 cm from the wall, on which the lower edge of the window rests.
 According to the proportions, the zone above the cornice is slightly larger and amounts to 2/3 of the height of the entire building, measured without a dome.

-The upper pat of the dome is built of precisely carved square blocks of bihacite stone laid very regularly, while the lower zone is built of roughly worked stone blocks arranged in four horizontal rows with very pronounced joints.
+The upper part of the dome is built of precisely carved square blocks of bihacite stone laid very regularly, while the lower zone is built of roughly worked stone blocks arranged in four horizontal rows with very pronounced joints.
 The turbe is vaulted with a dome covered with galvanized metal sheets.